SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Introduction

 In this paper, we address the two shortcomings associated with satellite data (i.e., coarse-grained resolution and spatial information gaps) by providing a modular SOil MOisture SPatial Inference Engine (SOMOSPIE).
 SOMOSPIE consists of modular components including input of available data at its native spatial resolution, selection of a geographic region of interest, prediction of missing values across the entire region of interest (i.e., gap-filling), analysis of generated predictions, and visualization of both predictions and analyses.
-To predict soil moisture, our engine leverages hydrologically meaningful terrain parameters (e.g., slope, topographic wetness index) calculated using open source platforms for standard terrain analysis (System for Automated GeoScientific Analysis-Geographical Information System) and various machine learning methods.
-The engine combines the publicly available datasets of satellite-derived soil moisture measurements available from the European Space Agency (ESA) and generates fine-grained, gap-free soil moisture predictions from three implementations of machine learning algorithms: a kernel-based approach (k-nearest neighbors or kNN), the Hybrid Piecewise Polynomial approach (HYPPO), and a tree-based approach (Random Forests or RF).
+To predict soil moisture, our engine leverages hydrologically meaningful terrain parameters (e.g., slope and topographic wetness index) calculated using an open source platforms for standard terrain analysis (i.e., SAGA-GIS) and various machine learning methods.
+The engine combines the publicly available datasets of satellite-derived soil moisture measurements from the European Space Agency (ESA) and generates fine-grained, gap-free soil moisture predictions using three implementations of machine learning algorithms: a kernel-based approach (kernel-weighted k-nearest neighbors or KKNN), the Hybrid Piecewise Polynomial approach (HYPPO), and a tree-based approach (Random Forests or RF).
 Data processing functionality of our engine includes selection of a region of interest, which we demonstrate using ecoregions as defined for North America by the Commission for Environmental Cooperation \cite{CEC2009}.
-We exhibit the full functionality of our engine across the Middle Atlantic Coastal Plains in the eastern United States, a region with a diverse soil moisture profile.
+We exhibit the full functionality of our engine on the Middle Atlantic Coastal Plains in the eastern United States, a region with a diverse soil moisture profile.

-The main contributions of this paper are: (1) A spatial inferences engine (SOMOSPIE) and all the data and components needed to generate viable soil moisture predictions; (2) A transformation of scope of an HPC tool called HYPPO, traditionally used for modeling 1-dimensional, homogenous, application runtimes, to support modeling n-dimensional, highly diverse soil moisture data; and (3) An empirical study of the engine’s functionality including an assessment of data processing and multiple fine-grained prediction maps over a United States ecological region with a highly diverse soil moisture profile (i.e., the Middle Atlantic Coastal Plains).
+The main contributions of this paper are: \begin{enumerate} \item A spatial inferences engine (SOMOSPIE) and all the data and components needed to generate viable soil moisture predictions; \item An empirical study of the engine's functionality including an assessment of data processing and fine-grained predictions over a United States ecological region with a highly diverse soil moisture profile (i.e., the Middle Atlantic Coastal Plains). \end{enumerate}